Urufusan/polycompiler/README.md

 The best answer for this is honestly "for fun".
 However, it could also possibly be a possible solution for a single file that can be targeted to both Python and JS audiences (who may perhaps not have the other installed).

 ## How does this work?

+> See my thought process in developing this [on YouTube](https://youtu.be/dbf9e7okjm8).

 Let's work through this code to see how Polycompiler works: